Emergent Topology of Optimal Networks for Synchrony

-Real networks usually operate within stringent physical, economic, or geometric constraints.
+We find that these structural patterns are emergent structural phenomena for networks that are optimized while being constrained to a fixed \textit{coupling budget}---a limit on the summation of edge weights.
+That is, we reframe synchronization as a constrained optimization problem in which both the topology and edge weights of a network are designed to maximize synchrony subject to a limited {coupling budget}, which for the Kuramoto model, replaces the global coupling constant.
+Our motivation for this reframing is that real networks usually operate within stringent physical, economic, or geometric constraints.
 Upgrading a transmission line in a power grid, for example, draws from a finite resource pool, limiting improvements elsewhere.
 Similarly, in neuromorphic and spintronic systems, only a subset of possible couplings can be realized due to limits on heat dissipation, parasitic effects, or spatial layout.
 In such contexts, synchronization cannot be tuned by simply scaling a global parameter; instead, it must emerge from the strategic allocation of a limited coupling budget across the network.
-These constraints are not mere technicalities—they fundamentally shape network architecture.
-Despite its broad relevance—from critical infrastructure to nanoscale devices—the problem of achieving optimal synchrony under explicit coupling constraints remains analytically unresolved and algorithmically challenging.
+These constraints are not mere technicalities; they fundamentally shape network architecture.
+Despite its broad relevance, from critical infrastructure to nanoscale devices, the problem of achieving optimal synchrony under explicit coupling constraints remains analytically unresolved and algorithmically challenging.

-Here, we reframe synchronization as a constrained optimization problem in which both the topology and edge weights of a network are designed to maximize synchrony subject to a limited \textit{coupling budget}---a parameter replacing the global coupling constant.
-Taking advantage of computational tools for machine learning \cite{paszke2017automatic,torchdiffeq}, we develop gradient-based optimization algorithms that uncover highly efficient networks with counterintuitive structure (see Fig.~\ref{fig:network}).
-We support these insights with a constructive theory that reveals the optimal pairing of oscillators---i.e., to be coupled by edges.
-This yields two optimal network configurations, each recapitulating different anecdotal observations resulting from prior network studies \cite{donetti2005entangled, brede2008synchrony, brede2018competitive,skardal2014optimal, taylor2016synchronization, chamlagai2022grass}.
-Our analysis enables a direct comparison between these two solutions, identifies this is the global optimum, and unifies this literature under a common theory.